PowerShell/PSResourceGet/Examples/InstallRepositorySearchingExamples.md

         ```
         Should install 'TestModule' from 'NuGetGallery'.

-    * When the package is in neither repository:
+    * When the package exists in neither repository:
         ```
         Install-PSResource: Package 'TestModule' could not be found.
         ```

 5) Installing with a package name specified and both a repository name specified AND a repository name with a wildcard, eg: `Install-PSResource 'TestModule' -Repository *Gallery, LocalRepo`.
-    * For all scenarios:
+    * This scenario is not supported due to the ambiguity that arises when a repository with a wildcard in its name is specified as well as a repository with a specific name.
+The command will display the following error:
         ```
         Install-PSResource: Package 'TestModule' could not be found.
         ```